 Students completing an off-campus major through one of the above options must upload their completed written product to Scholarship@Claremont (e.g. paper, production notes, exhibition notes, project analysis or summary), or obtain an exemption or embargo, as appropriate.
-Students who wish to exclude their theses from the Scholarship@claremont to facilitate collection.
+Students who wish to exclude their theses from the Scholarship will still upload to Scholarship@Claremont to facilitate collection.
 Students may then submit a completed exemption form.
 We will remove your thesis from the Scholarship repository upon receipt of your exemption request.